Peach-Cars/peach-website/README.md

 ## Database Setup

-- Create you env file and replace values with your own
+- Create you env fible and replace values with your own

 ```bash
 cp .env-example .env